2003 A typical year in

 Print production continued

 to be an important part of our service.
-In a world where customers are frequently
+In a world where customers are

-a consultancy take on this work.
+letting a consultancy take on this work.
 It is only when jobs go wrong that the

 cost implications become apparent.
 Often, you are not quoting like-for-like.
+We

-by the technology.
+technology.

 Several trips to Europe proved that the British economy continues to perform

 robustly.
-Our Dutch client, having seen growth of 40%+ this year, asked
+Our Dutch client, having seen growth of 40%+ this year, asked us to

-must be done properly.
+properly.
 So roll on 2004.

 Growth and prosperity.